- Int'l & Global Studies+

 Anthropology is the study of culture past and present from a global perspective.
 Anthropologist Ruth Benedict said, "the purpose of anthropology is to make the world safe for human differences."
 Anthropology provides insights on how human beings across the globe live and work and shape their cultural world in families, cities, societies, ethnic groups, and nations.
 One of the goals of anthropology is to promote understanding among peoples – an increasingly important venture in our vastly interconnected global community.

 Sociology is the study of society and the social forces that affect human behavior.
 A central goal of sociology is to provide insights into how our own lives are influenced by the social relationships around us.
 Since all human behavior is social behavior, sociology is a very broad field of study.
 Its subject matter ranges from families to global communities, from the values and beliefs Americans share to the ways we are divided by race, class, and gender, and from giant corporate organizations to small friendship groups.
-The faculty members in our department have a diverse set of interests, specializations, skills, and disciplinary backgrounds, including archaeology, cultural anthropology, economics, education, criminal justice, folklore, history, linguistics, psychology, and sociology.
+The faculty members in our department have a diverse set of interests, specializations, skills, and disciplinary backgrounds, including archaeology, cultural anthropology, economics, education, folklore, and sociology.
 Students benefit from the critical perspectives and dynamic energy that come from that diversity.

 An International & Global Curriculum